ccasciotti/currency-exchange/README.md

 $exchanger = new \CurrencyExchange\Exchanger();

+// This method will print the current exchange rate from Euros to U.S. Dollars
+$result = $exchanger->getExchangeRate('EUR', 'USD');

 // This method will exchange 14 Euros in the correspondant U.S. Dollars, it uses the default exchange method (GrandTrunk)
 $result = $exchanger->exchange(14, 'EUR', 'USD');
 ```